Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 well, like I don't care what they think of us.

-Yeah, it's like they're playing the heel in wrestling.
+It's like they're playing the heel in a wrestling match.

 Yeah, yeah.